 Here at ShootDotEdit, we understand how important it is for you to stay relevant and up-to-date in the ever-changing wedding photography industry.
-Not only do we provide you with wedding photography post production services, we also love to share tips and tricks to help you elevate your skills and place your images in front of ideal clients.
-One way to share your images with larger audiences of ideal clients is to have your work featured in a publication.
+Not only do we provide you with photography edits, we also love to share tips and tricks to help you elevate your skills and place your images in front of ideal clients.
+One way to share your images with larger audiences of ideal clients is to submit your work to a wedding photo content or have it featured in a publication, such as Rangefinder Magazine.

 Back in the 80’s, when I was right out of college and working as an editorial assistant at Photo District News, featuring wedding photography in the pages of the magazine was a non-issue.
 We just didn’t go there.
 Terms like “weekend warrior” and “amateur” were bandied about in reference to wedding shooters, and weddings were something photographers covered on the side but didn’t talk about.
 Then wedding photojournalist Denis Reggie’s image of John Kennedy Jr. kissing his new wife Carolyn Bessette’s hand came along and caused a sensation, even described by the Wall Street Journal as “the watershed image that transformed wedding photography forever.”

 So, what makes an image so impactful that it can alter the course of an entire genre of photography?
 For me, it’s an image that transcends all limitations and boundaries and leaves me wanting more.
 It’s an image I can connect with, one that leaves me breathless and one that timelessly preserves the day’s moments and memories for generations to come.